Working for Peanuts

 Kane was the lead artist on a 128-page Peanuts adult coloring book, featured here.
 “That was the biggest project I did last year, and I pretty much had total creative control,” she says.

-At Columbia College Chicago, Kane made little comics to amuse her fellow Learning Studio tutors, but she never considered cartooning a serious career goal.
+At Columbia College Chicago, Kane made little comics to amuse her fellow Academic Center for Tutoring tutors, but she never considered cartooning a serious career goal.
 She studied Journalism and went into nonprofit work after graduation.
 Then she discovered the Center for Cartoon Studies in White River Junction, Vermont.
 “You’re in this tiny little town where there’s really nothing to do but make comics,” she says.
 She threw herself into creating comics and zines, and when she graduated from the Center for Cartoon Studies, her adviser recommended her for a job with Schulz Studio.

 Today, she publishes personal comics on the side for web comics site The Nib and The New Yorker (the holy grail for cartoonists).
 In July 2017, she went viral with her comic for The Nib, “My Life With a Pre-Existing Condition.”
 The story of her history with Type I Diabetes and reliance on the Affordable Care Act struck a chord with readers.
 Most of her personal comics skew on the political side, harkening back to her days as a Columbia Journalism student.